artintelclass/interactive-project-aadijoshi/README.md

 # Interactive-Project

-First version requires input from the ConvnetOsc module.
+First version requires input from the ConvnetOsc module (1000 inputs).

 Final version requires image-net-2012.sqlite3 to be blaced in the bin/data/ folder.
 The file can be downloaded [here](https://raw.githubusercontent.com/liuliu/ccv/unstable/samples/image-net-2012.sqlite3).
 # Original Idea